gordonje/taulbee_bingo/README.md

 That's where the idea for Taulbee Bingo comes in.

-Start with a compendium of character quirks.
-Then use that list to generate five-by-five grids--the bingo card--of randomly selected possibilities one might expect at a typical Taulbee gathering.
+Start with a [compendium of character quirks](https://github.com/gordonje/taulbee_bingo/blob/master/tiles.txt "Tile List").
+Then use that list to generate five-by-five grids--the bingo card--of [randomly selected](https://github.com/gordonje/taulbee_bingo/blob/master/script.js#L27) possibilities one might expect at a typical Taulbee gathering.
 Each player can load his or her own card in a browser (looks great on a tablet, not so much on a phone) and keep track of the good times.

-As per traditional bingo rules, the middle square is a "gimme", the same for everyone.
+As per traditional bingo rules, the middle square is a "gimme", [the same for every card](https://github.com/gordonje/taulbee_bingo/blob/master/script.js#L25).
 Apparently Sam farts are pretty frequent (might want to see a doctor about that).